Mr. Soul

-"Mr. Soul" is a song recorded by the Canadian-American rock band Buffalo Springfield in 1967.
+"Mr. Soul" is a song by Neil Young recorded by the Canadian-American rock band Buffalo Springfield in 1967.
 It was released June 15, 1967, as the B-side to their fourth single "Bluebird" and later included on the group's second album Buffalo Springfield Again.

 Background

-"Mr. Soul" is about Neil Young's personal problems with fame and disregard towards rock stardom.
-It was written by Young after experiencing an epilepsy attack after an early show with Buffalo Springfield in San Francisco.
-Many people in the audience were questioning if it was part of the act.
-While being a patient at UCLA Medical Center, he wrote the song once he was awake and recovering and told to return for further tests.
-The lyrics had reflected Young's experience, feeling as though he was about to die.
+"Mr. Soul" is about Neil Young's personal problems with fame and disregard for rock stardom.
+It was written by Young after he had an epilepsy attack after an early show with Buffalo Springfield in San Francisco.
+(Many in the audience wondered if the attack was part of the act.)
+While a patient at UCLA Medical Center, he wrote the song once he was awake and recovering and told to return for further tests.
+The lyrics reflected Young's experience, feeling as though he was about to die.
 Thereupon, he was advised by his doctor to never take LSD or any other hallucinogenic drugs.

 Composed on an acoustic twelve-string guitar, the dark and moody song is in double drop D tuning, which Young used in a number of other songs, such as "Ohio" and "Cinnamon Girl".
 On the third track of Sugar Mountain – Live at Canterbury House 1968, Young stated that, "A lot of songs take a long time to write.
 Generally they take an hour and a half, two hours to write.
 But this one took only five minutes".
-The main riff of the song is based on a modified version of the riff used in the Rolling Stones "Can't Get No Satisfaction" Young subsequently recorded several other versions of the song, often with marked stylistic changes.
-The song has been described by music writers as folk rock, psychedelic rock, and hard rock.
+The main riff of the song is based on a modified version of the riff used in the Rolling Stones "Satisfaction" Young subsequently recorded several other versions of the song, often with marked stylistic changes.
+The song has been described by music writers as folk rock, psychedelic rock, hard rock, and R&B.

+In a contemporary review of the song, Cash Box called it "a rhythmic, funky-filled stanza".

-An excerpt of a live version of the song, is heard in the song "Broken Arrow" (1967), with the sounds of cheering crowds, taken from the cheering for the Beatles.
+An excerpt of a live version of the song is heard in the song "Broken Arrow" (1967), with the sounds of cheering crowds, taken from the cheering for the Beatles.